 Mixtura Duo is formed by two musicians from prestigious groups of their country, Cuba.
 With an international repertoire where English, Spanish, Italian and Portuguese are present, they cover genres such as pop, rock, jazz, to Caribbean and Latin rhythms.
-They have held concerts in various countries of the world independently and for more than 3 years have been performing in the United Arab Emirates where they currently reside, also as a part of a four pieces band at Mai Tai Trader Vic's in Ras Al Khaimah during two and a half years, and now they can be seen from Tuesday to Saturday at the Captain's Arms in Le Meridien Hotel Abu Dhabi.
+They have held concerts in various countries of the world independently and for more than 3 years have been performing in the United Arab Emirates where they currently reside, also as a part of a four pieces band at Mai Tai Trader Vic's in Ras Al Khaimah during two and a half years, and now they can be seen from Sunday to Friday at Biggless Pub in Millennium Airport Hotel, Dubái.

 MIXTURA DUO VIDEO